davidthings/twitch-mon/web/README.md

   - Ensure polling (Start) is running and Twitch reports `started_at`.
 - Session not remembered on return:
   - Verify localStorage has `tm_charts_selected_session_<login>`; selecting a chip updates it and it will be restored on re-entry.

+## Note

+- Y axis for total in room
+- more useful leaving
+- sorting by arrival
+- sort by duration in the
+- dot for each chat
+- what's on in the stream - log chats
+- cursor up and down to select
+- select